 Section 3 requires insurance carriers to provide traveling expenses in advance when they require a claimant to attend an insurance IME.
 This prepayment is only required when requested by the claimant.
 If the requested prepayment is not provided, the claimant may refuse to attend the IME.
 If payment is provided and the claimant still does not attend, the money can be recouped by the carrier through future indemnity benefits owed to the claimant.
 Please note that this does not apply to Division IMEs, but only for IME’s scheduled by insurance carriers with there selected doctors.

 Section 4.
 This extends the applicability of SB 10-182, enacted in 2010, to all claims regardless of the date of the injury.
 SB 10-182 had to do with the up to $60,000 lump sum of permanent partial disability which a claimant could request.
-Prior to it's enactment, the receipt of the lump sum was conditioned upon the claimant not going forward with a claim for permanent total disability.
+Prior to its enactment, the receipt of the lump sum was conditioned upon the claimant not going forward with a claim for permanent total disability.
 Now there is no such prohibition.
 The claimant can get the first $60,000 of PPD owed and still go forward with a claim for PTD.
-This helps the claimant survive while his PTD case is pending and also can help fund the costs of going foward with the PTD case.
+This helps the claimant survive while his PTD case is pending and also can help fund the costs of going forward with the PTD case.